-199 Results
+206 Results

-Figures 6 and 7 show example slices and volumes from the reconstructed data collected usingneutron and X-ray imaging respectively.

-- 202 Following the registration process, the fiducial markers were then resegmented in each modality and - 203 the new positions compared to give the FRE for each sample.
-This can be taken as a reasonable - indicator of registration accuracy in the case of an affine transform.
+- Figures 6 and 7 show example slices and volumes from the reconstructed data collected using neutron and X-ray imaging respectively. - 209 Following the registration process, the fiducial markers were then resegmented in each modality and - 210 the new positions compared to give the FRE for each sample.
+This can be taken as a reasonable - 211 indicator of registration accuracy in the case of an affine transform.
 The FRE values are shown in - Table 1.
-The mean FRE of sample 5 was so much higher than that of the other samples due to one - 206 marker which was misaligned by 18.5575 voxels.
-The mean FRE without taking that marker into - account is only 4.5003, which is far closer to the typical FRE values produced by the other samples. - 208 This error was introduced as a result of a large FLE for this marker in the X-ray data due to an - artefact.
-Figure 8 shows how the threshold segmentation detects an area far greater than that of the - cadmium piece due to the artefacts surrounding it.
-This increase in the volume of the segmentedmarker pulls the measured centre away from the true value and perhaps more importantly away - from the position found in the complementary modality to which it is to be matched. - Figure 9 shows a slice from sample 8 after registration.
-In addition to the combined data, each - 214 modality is shown separately.
-The side by side and overlaid comparison clearly shows the differences - in contrast and signal to noise ratio between the two modalities but also the accuracy of the - 216 registration in particular when observing the aluminium tape around the outside of the tube.
-This - 217 image also allows the complementarity to be seen clearly.
-Not only does the neutron data show the - 218 plant root with greater contrast than the X-ray data but it shows some of the soil particles that - 219 appear in the X-ray data while omitting others.
-This means that the combined data can be used to - 220 infer information about the different materials making up soil particles which could not be - 221 distinguished using X-rays alone.
+The mean FRE of sample 5 was so much higher than that of the other samples due to one - 213 marker which was misaligned by 18.5 voxels.
+The mean FRE without taking that marker into account - is only 4.5, which is far closer to the typical FRE values produced by the other samples.
+This error - was introduced as a result of a large FLE for this marker in the X-ray data due to an artefact.
+Figure 8 - shows how the threshold segmentation detects an area far greater than that of the cadmium piece - 217 due to the artefacts surrounding it.
+This increase in the volume of the segmented marker pulls the - 218 measured centre away from the true value and perhaps more importantly away from the position - found in the complementary modality to which it is to be matched. - 220 Figure 9 shows a slice from sample 8 after registration.
+In addition to the combined data, each - 221 modality is shown separately.
+The side by side and overlaid comparison clearly shows the differences - in contrast and signal to noise ratio between the two modalities but also the accuracy of the - registration in particular when observing the aluminium tape around the outside of the tube.
+This

+- image also allows the complementarity to be seen clearly.
+Not only does the neutron data show the - plant root with greater contrast than the X-ray data but it shows some of the soil particles that appear in the X-ray data while omitting others.
+This means that the combined data can be used to - appear in the X-ray data while omitting others.
+This means that the combined data can be used to - infer information about the different materials making up soil particles which could not be - distinguished using X-rays alone.

-222 Discussion and Conclusions
+229 Discussion and Conclusions